-- Have a bachelor's degree or equivalent; - Complete a training course required of all municipal police officers in Pennsylvania; - Speciality officers receive ninety to one hundred hours of in-service training each year and specialize in crime prevention, fingerprint technology, evidence technology, hazardous device technology, emergency first aid, CPR/AED, weapons and tactics;
+- Have a bachelor's degree or equivalent; - Complete a training course required of all municipal police officers in Pennsylvania;

-Are commissioned police officers under the Administrative Code of 1929 and the Municipal Police Officers Education and municipal police officers in the Commonwealth, being authorized to carry firearms and empowered to make arrests.
+- Speciality officers receive ninety to one hundred hours of in-service training each year and specialize in crime prevention, fingerprint technology, evidence technology, hazardous device technology, emergency first aid, CPR/AED, weapons and tactics; - Are commissioned police officers under the Administrative Code of 1929 and the Municipal Police Officers Education and Training Commission and are municipal police officers in the Commonwealth, being authorized to carry firearms and empowered to make arrests.
+In addition, the University Police at University Park are Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA) certified.
 All reported criminal incidents within its jurisdiction are investigated by the University Police at University Park.
 All crimes that occur on campus or University property shall be reported to University Police.